Steven Benda: Fulham

 Benda signed for Premier League club Fulham on 30 August 2023 for an undisclosed fee.
 He made his debut for the club on 27 August 2024, in a 2–0 win against Birmingham City in the EFL Cup.

 In July 2025, Benda joined Championship club Millwall on a season-long loan deal.
 He made his debut for the club on 9 August 2025, in a 2–1 win against Norwich City.
+The loan ended early, in January 2026.

+On 3 February 2026, Benda joined Eredivisie side Feyenoord on loan until the end of the season.
+Upon his return from loan, Fulham announced Benda would depart the club following the expiry of his contract.

+Nottingham Forest

+On 15 August 2026, Benda signed a one-year deal with Premier League club Nottingham Forest with an option for another season.